Jeremy-Cleland/Jeremy-Cleland.github.io/code401/Class-17.md

 - Q: What are the benefits of employing a CDN?

   - A: Employing a CDN doesn’t only speed up the delivery of Internet content, it helps protect your website against certain forms of cyber attacks, such as Denial of Service attacks.
-It protects against these threats because CDNs allow for the handling of more traffic and withstanding hardware failure better than many origin servers.[Cloudflare](https://www.cloudflare.com/learning/cdn/what-is-a-cdn/)
+It protects against these threats because CDNs allow for the handling of more traffic and withstanding hardware failure better than many origin servers.
+[Cloudflare](https://www.cloudflare.com/learning/cdn/what-is-a-cdn/)

 ## Things I want to know more about